Help me come up with a list of cool English-language idioms to teach my teenage foster daughter from Taiwan. Slightly [more inside]

 How can I convert a modern English speech into Shakespearean English, quickly and easily? [more inside]

 Is it just me, or has the verbal crutch "I mean" (used as a conjunction rather than a correction) really flooded into American English recently?
 Last night I was listening to a radio show and nearly all the callers were doing it.
 My wife does it.
 My friends do it.
 I have to stop myself from doing it.
 Is this at all new?
 When did it start?
 I really don't remember hearing this (or doing this) 10-20 years ago.

+Thanks to a derail in this thread, I have learned that Merriam-Webster now believes that "literally" also means "virtually."
 This has shaken me to the core, and seems to be evidence of the English language being irrevocably broken.
 I beg you to ease my soul and prove this isn't true by giving me evidence of other English words that, over time, have come to mean their own antonyms.